PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 - Full semver support won't happen until there is a semver type in .NET

-- Consider if the prerelease switch is not used, and only a prerelease version of the module is found a warning will be emitted.
+- If the prerelease switch is not used, and only a prerelease version of the module is found a warning will be emitted.

-- Consider using a merkle tree to validate modules
+- Using a merkle tree to validate modules

-- Consider adding support for automatic searches from Find-PSResource -Type Command when a command in not found in module discovery
+- Support for automatic searches from Find-PSResource -Type Command when a command in not found in module discovery
 ```powershell
 PS> Get-Satisfaction
 Get-Satisfaction : The term 'Get-Satisfaction' is not recognized as the name of a cmdlet, function, script file, or operable program.